 Grooming a Labradoodles Back

-- While your Labradoodle is sitting, start at the highest point of their back and work your way down to their butt.
+- While your Labradoodle is sitting, start at the highest point of its back and work your way down to its butt.
 Always cut in the same direction that the hair grows as this is easiest on the razor and won’t pull at your Labradoodle’s hair.